pedrohsmaia/datablood/README.md

 If you're getting issues with the /android or /ios directories when setting up the starter, you can safely remove them and re-generate them using `yarn ios` and `yarn android`.

-You can also run the `yarn start:dev-client` command which will start the dev client for you with a pre-built step that will re generate the native apps (recreate the ios and android folders) on the fly.
+In the expo folder, You can also run the `yarn start:dev-client` command which will start the dev client for you with a pre-built step that will re generate the native apps (recreate the ios and android folders) on the fly.

 ## Environment